umbraco/UmbracoDocs/14/umbraco-cms/reference/custom-swagger-api.md

 # Custom API with Authorization and Swagger

-This article covers how to create a Custom API controller protected by the backoffice authorization policy.
-It also shows how to enable authorization UI in Swagger docs.
+This article covers how to create a Custom API controller protected by the backoffice authorization policies.
+It also shows how to enable the authorization UI in Swagger docs.

 {% hint style="info" %}